Notice

 If treatment is to any part of the body covered with hair, there is a chance that you could lose hair in that area.
 Based on the dose of radiation that you receive; hair loss can be permanent or temporary.

-As a rule, about 2 weeks after the start of your treatment side effects may begin.
+About 2 weeks after the start of your treatment side effects may begin.
 More information is included in your folder.

 No. The only time there is radiation is when the machine is turned on.
 You are safe to be around others.